Rakshithadevi/EXP-02-INTERFACING-DIGITAL-INPUT-SENSOR-WITH-ARDUINO-PUSH-BUTTON-/README.md

 ### Result:

-thus  the given promblem stateted stimulated
+thus the simulation output is completed in tinkercad.